paulmothapo/paulmothapo/README.md

 - 👋 Hi, I’m @paulmothapo
-- 👀 I’m interested in Fintech mostly and also building platfforms that allow other creators to build communities.
+- 👀 I’m interested in Fintech mostly and also building platfforms that allow other creators to build.
-- 🌱 I’m currently learning about Fintech.
+- 🌱 I’m currently learning about future tech.
-- 💞️ I’m looking to collaborate on python and Java projects.
+- 💞️ I’m looking to collaborate on python and Java/Javascript projects.
 - 📫 How to reach me paulmothapo.personal@gmail.com

 <!---